Reference

 Vue composable for checking if the Reflag client is loading.

 This composable returns a boolean value that indicates whether the Reflag client is loading.
 You can use this to check if the Reflag client is loading at any point in your application.
+Initially, the value will be true until the client is initialized.

 Returns